TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_05_game_balance.md

 > "After making changes, rebuild and test thoroughly.
 >
 > Start a new game and play for a few levels.
 Check:
+>
 > - Is leveling too fast or too slow?
 > - Can you afford early equipment reasonably?
 > - Are battles challenging but fair?
 >
-> Balance is subjective - test until it feels right for your vision."
+> Balance is subjective - test until it feels right for your vision.
+What feels 'easy' to you might be perfect for someone else."

 **[VISUAL: Level up happening quickly, buying equipment easily]**